fluid-project/infusion-docs/HowToUseTheRenderer.md

 ### `fluid.render` ###

-If you are not using `fluid.initRendererComponent`, you can use the primary renderer function, [fluid.render](fluid.render.md):
+If you are not using `fluid.rendererComponent`, you can use the primary renderer function, [fluid.render](fluid.render.md):

 ```javascript
 var template = fluid.render(source, target, tree, options);